strojacek/strojacek.github.io/_includes/about/en.md

 Howdy!
 I'm Seth.
 I am a Data Scientist by trade for Texas A&M University.

 I consider myself as a hybrid between a Statistician and a GIS specialist.
-When not working on statistics or GIS research problems, I am usually running or cycling, or following the stock market.
+When not working on statistics or GIS research problems, I am usually running, cycling, or following the stock market.

 I studied at East Texas A&M University for my Bachelors (Education) and my Masters (Computer Science).